 Osteoporosis and spinal problems

 Chronic inflammation can lead to a weakening of the bones and osteoporosis.
-The risk of low bone mineral density and spinal fracture may be seven times higher in people with AS than in those without it.
+The risk of low bone mineral density and spinal fracture may be

 This increases the risk of spinal compression fracture.
 It can also affect posture and increase the risk of injury to the spinal cord and nerves.